gaehlerm/SoftwareEngineering/README.md

 - `b(a)` can access only the public variables and functions of `a`, while `a.b()` can access everything.
 This is probably the biggest difference here.
 Thus, `b(a)` decouples the code better than `a.b()`.
 Though this is not a crucial difference.

 - In C++, constness can be enabled for `a` in both `b(a)` and `a.b()`.
 In the first case, `a` has to be passed as a `const` element; in the second case, `b` has to be made a `const` method.
-In Python, there is no built-in way to create a constant function.
-Though with some black magic, one can create a decorator that makes a function or method constant. [https://stackoverflow.com/questions/71394120/Python-equivalent-for-const-methods-with-type-hints]
+In Python there is no constness to beginn with.

-In summary, there are no significant differences. `b(a)` offers somewhat better decoupling and should therefore be somewhat preferred.
+In summary, there are no significant differences. `b(a)` offers in my opinion somewhat better decoupling and should therefore be preferred.
 Ultimately, it all comes down to readability.
 Which version is easier to understand?
 The function or the method?
 Let's look at the following code:

 ```Py
 # Function: